9: Biohydrogen - An Introduction

 Hydrogen as a fuel

-Hydrogen gas would be ideal if it could be produced at scale, easily transported and stored, or produced at local sites on demand.
+Hydrogen gas would be ideal if it could be produced at scale, easily transported and stored, or produced on-site locally on demand (all of these are long shots, as described at the end of this chapter).
 The reaction for the "burning" of hydrogen shows that the only greenhouse gas emitted is H2O.

 \begin{equation}